CoderNitu/Django-Expense-Tracker/README.md

 # 💰 Django Expense Tracker

-A simple yet powerful **Expense Tracker Web Application** built with **Django**.
-This project helps users to manage their monthly income and expenses, categorize spending, and keep track of remaining balance.
+A simple yet powerful **Expense Tracker Web Application** built with **Django**.This project helps users to manage their monthly income and expenses, categorize spending, and keep track of remaining balance.

 ---